Erectile Dysfunction – Diagnosis, Symptoms, and Treatment

 Erectile dysfunction is first treated by reversing any underlying conditions that may be contributing to symptoms.
-This include optimizing glucose control in diabetics, improving cholesterol levels, tobacco cessation, reversing spinal disease, supplementing testosterone in patients that are deficient, and discontinuing alcohol and certain medications.
+This includes optimizing glucose control in diabetics, improving cholesterol levels, tobacco cessation, supplementing testosterone in patients that are deficient, and discontinuing alcohol and certain medications.

-Patients that do not respond to the above measures may benefit from self-injection of intracavernous therapy such as Muse (alprostadil).
-Patients that have refractory symptoms despite these measures may be candidates for surgical implantation of penile prosthesis.
+Patients that do not respond to the above measures may benefit from the self-injection of medications such as Muse (alprostadil) into the erectile tissue of the penis.
+Patients that continue to have symptoms despite these measures may be candidates for surgical implantation of a penile prosthesis.

 - McVary KT.
 Clinical practice.
 Erectile dysfunction.
 N Engl J Med 2007; 357:2472. - https://www.ncbi.nlm.nih.gov/pubmed/18077811